janw/rx868-mqtt-daemon/README.md

-# TempHygroRX868
+# RX868 or ELV WS 300 PC-II weather data MQTT client/daemon

-Receiver for data of wireless weather sensors with RX868 and Raspberry Pi.
+This simple binary will run as a daemon on a Raspberry Pi (or any device supported by the WiringPi library), collect data from a connected RX868-based 868 MHz receiver, and relay the received data to an MQTT broker.

-The software controls the ELV RX868 rf 868.35 MHz receiver module to read and decode data of wireless weather sensores.
+The software controls the ELV RX868 rf 868.35 MHz receiver module to read and decode data of wireless weather sensors.
+The same module can be de-soldered from a ELV WS 300 PC-ii weather station, which is how I came by it.

 The communication protocol is compatible to ELV sensors like the S 300 and ASH 2200 and self-made sensors based on the [TempHygroTX868 arduino library][TempHygroTX868].